1uy31/learning-diary/README.md

 - Not convenient to set up, tear down and isolate test database between tests (see conftest.py).

 ##### The implementation of SQLAlchemyConnectionField and relay.Node make it a pain to write request.
-- For example, to query name of all categories and topic of their belonging diaries:
+- For example, to get name of all categories and topic of their belonging diaries:
     ```
     query {
      categories {